Find out the answers to some of the Pilot's frequently asked questions below.

-The Challenge will be delivered through a flexibility services program, where energy users and generators of solar PV on the distribution network voluntarily change their energy use to support the network in return for payment by Western Power.
+The Pilot will be delivered through a flexibility services program, where energy users and generators of solar PV on the distribution network voluntarily change their energy use to support the network in return for payment by Western Power.

 System-low events, also known as low-load events, occur when the power being generated across the network is more than what is being used.